offsoc/onionplan/docs/roadmaps/outreach.md

 * Above page needs to be elaborated to highlight all [arguments](https://gitlab.torproject.org/tpo/onion-services/onion-support/-/issues/166) for promoting Onion Services.
+* Tor is useful especially in places where it is banned / more difficult to use.
+* Onion Services as a mean to push content online, not just access.

 ## Publish training resources (on community portal)